stevehemingway/newblog/content/2016/160214 Knebworth Parish News Mar.docx.md

 are selected.
 This is a group of residents who are regularly contacted about their views on Council performance, so that trends in satisfaction levels can be tracked on a more frequent basis than every two years.

-Please contact me if you would like to discuss these or any other
-matters: **Steve Hemingway, Councillor for Knebworth on NHDC: steve@stevehemingway.com or phone 01438 940594 (please include STD code when dialling).**

-Please contact Steve if you need his help or to share your comments, or be in touch directly with your County Councillor Richard Thake or your Member of Parliament Stephen McPartland:

-  - > Richard Thake, Herts County Council:
-    > richard.thake@hertfordshire.gov.uk, 07973 157 605

-  - > Stephen McPartland MP: stephen@stephenmcpartland.co.uk, Stephen
-    > McPartland MP, House of Commons, Westminster, London, SW1A 0AA